jundalisay/sp/content/en/superphysics/principles/chapter-09b.md

 ---

+The previous section explained that feelings are waves which:
+- our minds perceive as sensations
+- our bodies perceive as forces

+Since ideas are just bunched-up waves, then we make an analogous classification of:
-Chapter 8b explained the 3 Actions of the Mind and the 4 Operations of Thinking.
+- the Actions of the feeling-mind
+- the Operations of feeling

 ## 3 Actions of the Feeling-Mind